biodiversitydata-se/documentation-overview/README.md

 - [sbdi4r2](https://github.com/biodiversitydata-se/sbdi4r2)

 ## Data ingestion
 Datasets are published by the various data providers in the [GBIF Sweden IPT](https://www.gbif.se/ipt).
 The data is then loaded into the Bioatlas using the [pipelines](https://github.com/biodiversitydata-se/pipelines) application.

-Documentation for data ingestion can be found in [the pipelines repository](https://github.com/biodiversitydata-se/pipelines/blob/master/sbdi/README.md) and in [sbdi-install](https://github.com/biodiversitydata-se/sbdi-install/blob/main/ansible/roles/pipelines/README.md).
+The major steps are listed below, detailed documentation for data ingestion can be found in [the pipelines repository](https://github.com/biodiversitydata-se/pipelines/blob/master/sbdi/README.md) and in sbdi-install ([terraform](https://github.com/biodiversitydata-se/sbdi-install/blob/main/terraform) and [ansible](https://github.com/biodiversitydata-se/sbdi-install/blob/main/ansible/roles/pipelines/README.md)).

+* Create the live-pipelines machines using Terraform
+* Machine keys stored in `.ssh/known_hosts` (on your local machine) will have changed and need to be updated in order to connect to the machines.
+Try connecting and it will tell you how to remove the current key.
+(Or possibly use the ssh_access playbook in ansible?)
+* Machine keys for spark and hadoop users on the live-pipelines machines will also need to be updated using:
+    ```
+    ansible-playbook -i inventories/prod pipelines.yml -t update-host-keys --ask-become-pass
+    ```
+* Start Hadoop (`start-dfs.sh` as hadoop user)
+* Start Spark (`spark-cluster.sh --start` as spark user)
+* Run pipelines
+* Backup UUID:s and logs to nrm-sbdibackup
+* Remove the live-pipelines machines manually in Safespring UI (*Shut Off Instance* followed by *Delete Instance*)